 Alcohol poisoning is another concern.
-A recent study by the National Institute of Alcohol Abuse and Alcoholism found that while many college students often binge drink, that number skyrockets over spring break.
-As noted at Skywood Recovery, men drank an average of 18 drinks a day on spring break and women about 10 drinks.
-About 50 percent of men and 40 percent of women drank until they either threw up or blacked out.
+A recent study by the National Institute of Alcohol Abuse and Alcoholism found that while many college students binge drink often, that number skyrockets over spring break.
+As noted at Skywood Recovery, men drink an average of 18 drinks a day on spring break and women about 10 drinks.
+Even worse, about 50 percent of men and 40 percent of women drink until they either throw up or black out.

 Dr. Eric Collins, a psychiatrist who specializes in treating addiction, told Forbes, “Binge drinking is probably one the most concerning of all activities that college students engage in while on spring break.”
-And while there are no spring break specific numbers, every year “thousands of kids are injured and 1,825 college students between the ages of 18 and 24 die from alcohol-related unintentional injuries.”
+And while there are no spring break-specific numbers, throughout the year “thousands of kids are injured and 1,825 college students between the ages of 18 and 24 die from alcohol-related unintentional injuries.”

 And with excess alcohol consumption comes an increased probability of sexual assault.
-An American Medical Association poll of spring break girls found that 57 percent saw promiscuity as a way to fit in, according to iMom.
-The same poll found 20 percent regretted the sex they engaged in during break and 12 percent felt “forced or pressured” into sex.
+An American Medical Association poll of women on spring break found that 57 percent saw promiscuity as a way to fit in.
+The same poll found that 20 percent of the respondents regretted the sex that they engaged in during break and 12 percent felt “forced or pressured” into sex.